all current participating mentor host farms with Rogue Farm Corps farmer training programs

 EQUITY AND INCLUSION

-Eden is queer-identifying farmer who strives to empower those who are not historically/fairly represented in agriculture.
+Eden is queer farmer who strives to empower those who are not historically/fairly represented in agriculture.
 Lucky Crow, first and foremost, is a safe and inclusive space for anyone interested in farm business and local food economies.
-We believe a more diverse and equitable food production system is imperative in our work towards a sustainable future.
+She believes a more diverse and equitable food production system is imperative in our work towards a sustainable future.

 PAST APPRENTICE TESTIMONIALS